SystemsApproach/5G/primer.rst

-We conclude by noting that while the previous section describes 5G as introducing additional degrees of freedom into how data is scheduled for transmission in 4G, the end result is a qualitatively more powerful radio.
+We conclude by noting that while the previous section describes 5G as introducing additional degrees of freedom into how data is scheduled for transmission, the end result is a qualitatively more powerful radio.
 This new 5G air interface specification, which is commonly referred to as *New Radio (NR)*, enables three new use cases that go well beyond simply delivering increased bandwidth:

 * Extreme Mobile Broadband (eMBB)
 * Ultra-Reliable Low-Latency Communications (URLLC)
 * Massive Machine-Type Communications (mMTC)

-All three correspond to the requirements introduced in Chapter 1, and can be attributed to three fundamental improvements in how 5G multiplexes data onto the radio spectrum.
+All three correspond to the requirements introduced in Chapter 1, and can be attributed to four fundamental improvements in how 5G multiplexes data onto the radio spectrum.

 The first is the one identified in the previous section: being able to